All set for the kill, why Army’s hit-list has most terrorists from the Hizbul Mujahideen

 New Delhi, May 15: The Indian Army will keep up the momentum and go for the big terrorists in the Valley.

-After gunning down, Hizbul Mujahideen's top terrorist, Riyaz Naikoo, the Army has come up with a new list of top ten terrorists.
+After gunning down, Hizbul Mujahideen's top terrorist, Riyaz Naikoo, the Army has come up with a new list of top 10 terrorists.
 The focus would be on these terrorists as they are capable of re-building the terror groups.
-Moreover, with the emerge of a new group The Resistance Front, whose main purpose is to recruit, it is important that we get to these top terrorists, an official, who did want to be named told OneIndia.
+Moreover, with the emerge of a new group The Resistance Front (TRF), whose main purpose is to recruit, it is important that we get to these top terrorists, an official, who did not want to be named told OneIndia.

 Topping the list is Saifullah Mir alias Ghazi Haider alias Doctor Sahab.
 A Grade A terrorist, he hails from Pulwama.
 He heads the Hizbul Mujahideen.